Slow-Cooked Italian Meatballs

 - Minced fresh parsley, optional

 - 1. Preheat oven to 400°.
 In a small skillet, heat oil over medium heat.
-Add onion and garlic; cook 5-9 minutes or until onion is tender and golden brown.
+Add onion and garlic; cook until onion is tender and golden brown, 5-9 minutes.
 Cool slightly.

-- 2. In a large bowl, combine bread crumbs, eggs, cheese, parsley, water and seasonings.
+- 2. In a large bowl, combine bread crumbs, eggs, cheese, parsley, water, basil, Worcestershire sauce, salt and pepper.
 Add ground meats; mix lightly but thoroughly.
 Shape into 1-in. balls.
 Place on greased racks in shallow baking pans.
-Bake 20-25 minutes or until browned.
+Bake until browned, 20-25 minutes.

 - 3. Transfer meatballs to a 4- or 5-qt. slow cooker.
 Pour spaghetti sauce over top.
-Cook, covered, on low for 3-4 hours or until meatballs are cooked through.
+Cook, covered, on low until meatballs are cooked through, 3-4 hours.
 If desired, serve with minced parsley.
-Yield: about 5 dozen.

 1 meatball: 54 calories, 3g fat (1g saturated fat), 16mg cholesterol, 146mg sodium, 3g carbohydrate (1g sugars, 0 fiber), 3g protein.